-Diwali is a festivals of lights, of celebrating new beginnings, of triumph of light over darkness and good over evil.
+Diwali is a festival of lights, of celebrating new beginnings, of the triumph of light over darkness and good over evil.
 It is my favourite festival as I love the celebrations, the fireworks, sweets and basically the whole atmosphere around it.
 We all buy Diwali Gifts like sweets, dry-fruits, candles, puja thalis, and other items to express our good wishes.

 My kids love this festival too and they make sure to do certain things every year.
 I also encourage them as it’s really important for kids to see and learn about our festivals.
 What can be a better way to learn by actually getting involved and observing?

 Kids are surely going to enjoy more if you involve them-

 - CLEANING– Are you getting ready for Diwali?
 Is the cleaning done?
 The first step for Diwali preparations is ‘cleaning the house.’
 Get your kids involved by assigning them a particular room or they can even start with their own room too.